Bryan Clay: Biography

 Clay was born in Austin, Texas and raised in Hawaii.
 He is Afro-Asian.
 His mother, Michele Ishimoto, was a Japanese immigrant to America.
 His father, Greg Clay, was African-American.
 His parents divorced when he was in elementary school and he was raised primarily by his mother.

-Clay has a younger brother, Nikolas, who was also a standout athlete on the Azusa Pacific University track team.
+He has a younger brother, Nikolas, who was also a standout athlete on the Azusa Pacific University track team.
+Clay graduated from James B. Castle High School (Kaneohe, Hawaii) in 1998.

-On March 23, 2013 Bryan Clay was inducted into the Azusa Pacific Hall of Fame in Track and Field.
+On March 23, 2013, Clay was inducted into the Azusa Pacific Hall of Fame in track and field.

-He graduated from James B. Castle High School (Kaneohe, Hawaii) in 1998.

 Clay is married to Sarah Smith.
 They have a son, Jacob (born 2005) and two daughters, Katherine (Kate) (born 2007) and Elizabeth (Ellie) (born 2010).
-Clay believes that a balance of mental, physical and emotional health will help him in athletic competition.

-Clay addressed the 2008 Republican National Convention.
 Clay is a devoted Christian.
+He believes that a balance of mental, physical and emotional health will help him in athletic competition.